 5. Bank visit: You can walk into any Western State Bank location (North Dakota or Arizona) and make a deposit.

-You can also request that Western State Bank send a wire transfer to another bank by contacting the Wire Department at 701-499-6376 or [email protected] One outgoing wire fee per month per account is waived.
-The wire is only available to be sent to the external account in which the initial deposit was made from.
+You can also request that Western State Bank send a wire transfer to another bank by contacting the Wire Department at 701-499-6376 or [email protected].
+One outgoing wire fee per month per account is waived.
+The wire is only available to be sent to the external account from which the initial deposit was made.
 Wire cut off time is 4 pm CT.

-You can add as many beneficiaries as you like, but according to CSR, the Bank prefers an even number of beneficiaries.
+Unlimited beneficiaries with equal shares are allowed, but according to CSR, the Bank prefers an even number of beneficiaries.
 Social Security numbers are not required when naming a beneficiary.

-Western State Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 7.47% (excellent) based on December 31, 2019 data.
-In the past year, the Bank has increased its non-brokered deposits by $176.5 million, an excellent annual growth rate of 20.79%.
+Western State Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 4.87% (excellent) based on March 31, 2023 data.
+In the past year, the Western State Bank has increased its non-brokered deposits by $60.03 million, an excellent annual growth rate of 4.19%.
 Please refer to our financial overview of Western State Bank (FDIC Certificate # 39123) for more details.

 In 1966, the Bank of Webster (established in 1902) was purchased by a group of investors, seeking to found a new bank.
 Two years later, the corporate name and headquarters were changed, and the Western State Bank of Devils Lake, North Dakota, opened its doors for business.
-Currently North Dakota’s eighth largest bank, Western State Bank has assets in excess of $1.2 billion and more than 27,000 customer accounts.
+Currently the eighth largest bank headquartered in North Dakota, Western State Bank has assets in excess of $1.8 billion and more than 29,000 customer accounts.

 How the High Yield Money Market Compares